Getting Started With a 529 College Savings Plan

 According to the College Savings Plan Network, children whose families have money saved in a dedicated college savings account are six times more likely to attend a four-year college compared with children with no dedicated college savings account.

 In addition, compound interest is a great thing on the asset side, but it's not such a great thing on the liability side.
-People with 529s can use interest, dividends, and tax advantages to build their savings--which is an incredible advantage.
-So starting to save as soon as you can, and saving as much as you can, will lessen the amount students will need to borrow.
+If you start to save as much as you can, as soon as you can, you will reduce the amount your student will need to borrow.

-If you didn't start early, though, the best time to start is today.
+If you haven't already started, the best time to start is today.

 Tips for Getting Started

 The first step is to select a 529 plan.
-Morningstar can help with due diligence, as we assign Medalist ratings and write in-depth analyses on the 62 largest 529 plans.
+Morningstar can help with due diligence, as we assign Medalist ratings on the largest 529 plans.

 After you've chosen a plan, it's fairly easy to set it up.
 There are no income restrictions on either the account owner or the beneficiary.
 In addition, most plans have very low initial contribution requirements, making them attractive to families, regardless of income level.
 Some plans have minimums as low as $15, according to CSPN.